 This story is just one in many successes Cousino Restoration & Environmental has had with the University of Toledo.
 In the past 10 years, for example, Tom Peternel specifically has completed 20 projects with this university including several residence and academic halls.
 Cousino Restoration & Environmental prides itself on its relationships with major local institutions like the University of Toledo, built on shared trust and experience.

 Chances are, even if you’re not from the Toledo area, you’ve heard of Tony Packo’s.
 A local staple since the 1930s, this Hungarian restaurant, known for its hot dogs, pickles, and peppers, was made world-famous by actor Jamie Farr in the TV show M*A*S*H.

 But fame can’t prevent accidents.
 And in the restaurant world, when an accident occurs, you need a trusted partner who will work with you and restore your building back to normal as soon as possible.

-That’s why Tony Packo’s turned to Cousino Restoration early one morning when a semi-truck suddenly went through the main restaurant building and into the bar/dining area.
+That’s why Tony Packo’s turned to Cousino Restoration & Environmental early one morning when a semi-truck suddenly went through the main restaurant building and into the bar/dining area.